 Ravenna offers a high quality of life, including cultural and artistic interests, and efficient and good quality public services.
 While distinguishing itself in a particular way for its splendid cultural and landscape heritage, Ravenna is also a hospitable city of ancient culinary tradition.
 Among the most famous specialties are the pastas, tagliatelle (noodles), lasagna, strozzapreti, passatelli and capelletti.
 All pasta dishes are made with homemade pasta, and for this reason they are famous and in high demand.
 In the coastal centers (but also in the city) the marinara risotto, the tagliatelle with fish, the spaghetti with clams precede the tasty grilled dishes during which it is possible to taste the many varieties of mollusks and fish of the Adriatic Sea.
 Fish and meat dishes are always accompanied by the piadine (flatbread) and local soft cheeses: in particular the Squacquerone (soft cheese) of Romagna.
 All these dishes are perfectly matched with some of the local wines (Sangiovese, Trebbiano, and Pagadèbit).

 The small and cozy city center is often animated by events, festivals and food fairs.
 Some important national and international cultural events take place in the city, such as the Ravenna Festival.

 In Ravenna the atmosphere is inclusive, open and attentive to differences.
-The LGBT community usually hang out at some beaches of the Ravenna Seaside, such as the Lido (Seaside) of Dante.
+The LGBT community usually hangs out at some of the beaches of the Ravenna Seaside, such as the Lido (Seaside) of Dante.
 In the Darsena area there are also several gay friendly places.
-Instead, the House of Cultures was created with the aim of dealing with the aspects related to the migration process, such as the presence of foreign students in city schools, intercultural education and the acquisition of methods suitable for teaching Italian, as well as, offering a service aimed at empowering migrant associations.
+Whereas the House of Cultures was created with the aim of dealing with aspects related to the migration process, such as the presence of foreign students in city schools, intercultural education and the acquisition of methods suitable for teaching Italian, as well as offering a service aimed at empowering migrant associations.